HorizenOfficial/evm-documentation/docs/integrations.md

 See thirdweb’s [ContractKit](https://portal.thirdweb.com/contractkit) for detailed information.

 ### Deploy Contracts from a Source
 You can deploy an existing smart contract from a source to the blockchain by using thirdweb’s CLI tool.
-To deploy a contract, use the CLI tool to perform the three steps:
+To deploy a contract, use the CLI tool to perform these three steps:

 * Compile your contract
 * Upload your contract source code (ABI) to an IPFS